 survey (verb, noun) /v. sɚˈveɪ; n. ˈsɜrveɪ/ LISTEN

-- This book offers a general survey of French Renaissance art.
+- This document presents a survey of the evidence.

 In pop culture

 Surveys are normally undertaken to find out about people’s opinions and attitudes to things and societal shifts and changes.
 In 2011, the BBC, working with academic experts conducted a survey to analyze what kind of class structure Britain has in the twenty-first century (you may know that class has historically been very important in Britain).
 It was called The Great British Class Survey and you can see it being launched on the BBC One Show here:

 and you can read more about the survey and the results here.

 In the UK, if you want to take out a mortgage to buy a house, the mortgage lender will ask for a surveyor to inspect the property and provide a survey report.
 These can range from a basic mortgage valuation report, where the surveyor will report on any obvious defects, whether or not the sale price of the house is in line with its true market value, and give an insurance valuation based on what it would cost to rebuild the house, to a full structural survey where the surveyor will give a much more detailed report on all the structural aspects of the house and any remedial work that might be needed.
 In the US, building inspectors perform most of the tasks described, though it’s not always necessary to have a home inspected before you buy it or ask for a mortgage (it’s still a good idea, though).
 A surveyor, on the other hand, is usually someone who measures land (with or without buildings) in preparation for building projects on it, though the UK meaning can also be applied in the US.